-You are viewing the RapidMiner Hub documentation for version 9.8 - Check here for latest version
+You are viewing the RapidMiner Server documentation for version 9.3 - Check here for latest version

-You work with a remote Repository on RapidMiner AI Hub in the same way as you work with a local Repository.
+You work with the RapidMiner Server repository on Studio in the same way as you use a local repository.

 Open RapidMiner Studio.
-Once you have created the Repository, establish the connection from within RapidMiner Studio by clicking the plus sign to expand:
+Once you have created the repository, establish the connection from within Studio by clicking the plus sign to expand:

-You can easily manage processes, models, and data within and between Repositories.
-Right-click an object to display the menu of available commands:
+You can easily manage processes, models, and data within and between repositories.
+Right-click on an object to display the menu of available commands:

-The following table describes the menu options that result from right-clicking a Repository, folder, file, process, data, and model:
+The following table describes the menu options that result from right-clicking on a repository, folder, file, process, data, and model: